cosmaa/123RF

 “It felt like I was drowning for the first 6 months,” recalls Katy R. “My suggestions is binders with tabs and a good planner.
 They help you stay organized and add contact info and notes.
 Keep lots of notes.”

-If you prefer to keep information electronically, set up a Google Drive folder or a jump drive to keep PTO files on.
+If you prefer to keep information electronically, set up a Google Drive folder to keep PTO files on.
 As you work on PTO tasks through the year, take notes that will help leaders next year.

 If you wait until you have some downtime to catch up on PTO tasks, it might never happen.
 Think about how much time you need to do your PTO tasks, and set aside some time when you can complete tasks undisturbed.
 This might mean taking an hour twice a week to process paperwork if you’re a treasurer, or if you’re a secretary, setting aside an hour shortly after each meeting to type up minutes.
 Committee chairs working on big events or ongoing projects may benefit from regular times on the calendar to take stock of progress and plan next steps.